AsquaredWsquared/eleos-dev-env/README.md

 > docker run -it --rm --name=sta-postgres-dev -e POSTGRES_PASSWORD=mysecretpassword -v postgres13-data:/var/lib/postgresql/data -p 5432:5432 postgres:13

-This will take a few minutes to go off and install a Docker image from the Docker Hub and then start up a Docker container (sta-postgres-dev) which has PostgreSQL 13 running in it.
+This command will take a few minutes to go off and install a Docker Image (postgres:13) from the Docker Hub and then start up a Docker Container (sta-postgres-dev) which has PostgreSQL 13 running in it.

-This creates a super secure password for your local dev PostgreSQL database:
+The command creates a super secure password for your local dev PostgreSQL database:

 > mysecretpassword

 ...so probably not a good idea to use this in production.

+The -v postgres13-data:/var/lib/postgresql/data part creates a Docker Volume.
+What this means in reality is that when we shut our container down the data for our db isn't lost but stored in a Docker Volume.

 You can check the command has worked by opening up Docker Desktop and you should have a Postgres Image and in Containers/Apps there should be a running instance of PostgreSQL called sta-postgres-dev postgres:13 PORT: 5432.
 There is a CLI button which you can use to connect to your instance and execute commands, for example, enter: